florebens/florebens/README.md

 ### 🌌 The Vision
 Shevirat is a Spiritual Operative System that integrates the creative flow of the mystic and the coherent rigor of the scholar. **It is robust, flexible, self-guided, modular, scalable and open source.**

-It is also the *Air Castle*, there is no dogma, no institution, no external validation, no fillings, no *crutches*.
-Pure Substance, soul work, dream grinding, Shadow mining.
-Alchemy of the highest order.
+It is also the **Air Castle**: no dogma, no institution, no external validation, no fillings, no *crutches*.
+Pure soul work, inner grind, Alchemy of the highest order.

 Shevirat is a meeting place in the Cosmic Farlands, accessible to the Sovereign citizens both incarnate and ethereal.